Renal (kidney)

 For more information about this programme, known as Self Management UK, please visit their website.

-Renal PatientView provides secure online information about renal patients' hospital records, such as diagnosis, treatment and your latest test results.
-This enables you to access this information at anytime and anywhere in the world, giving you complete control over who can see this information.
+Renal Patients Know Best (PKB) provides secure online information about renal patients' hospital records, including diagnosis, medication and your latest test results.
+This enables you to access this information at any time and anywhere in the world, giving you complete control over who can see this information.
+You will also have access to a resource library, a personal journal and symptom tracker.

-PatientView is only available from some UK renal units, including the one at St Helier Hospital.
+Patients Know Best is available for all our patients across all of our centres.
 If you would like to gain access to this valuable resource, please speak with your haemodialysis nurse or renal doctor who will be able to put you in contact with the St Helier IT team.

-If you would like to find out more about the work of the Renal PatientView team or see a demonstration of the PatientView system, please visit their website.
+If you would like to find out more information about Patients Know Best, please visit their website.

 St Helier and Surrey Kidney Patients Association